-UAM aircraft will use instrument navigation procedures and normally cruise between 1,200 to 5,000 feet AGL.
+UAM aircraft will use instrument navigation procedures and normally cruise between 1,200 to 4,000 feet AGL.
 During the in-flight segment, the MVS will follow ATC instructions to ensure appropriate aircraft separation.
-As a reminder, UAM aircraft operations will be designed to ensure that in-flight instructions from ATC will rarely be required.
+As a reminder, UAM aircraft operations will be designed with self-spacing and sequencing to ensure that in-flight instructions from ATC will rarely be required.